ahupowerdns/protocol-camel/README.md

-# dns camel
+# protocol camel
-Goal is to get a place where we can gather DNS relevant RFCs and drafts, including page numbers and number of 'MUST' and 'SHOULD' statements.
+Goal is to get a place where we can gather relevant RFCs and drafts, including page numbers, and make graphs of them.

-Page is live on https://powerdns.org/dns-camel/
+A sample page is live on https://powerdns.org/dns-camel/

 ## How you can help
 In various ways:

- * The source file [dns-rfc-annotations.json] is known to not list all DNS relevant RFCs
+ * The source file [data/dns-rfc-annotations.json] is known to not list all DNS relevant RFCs
  * Check if your favorite RFCs are listed in the right categories

+We currently have files for BGP, DNS and NTP.
+Please contribute other protocols!

 ## Sources